sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-01.md

    >[!NOTE]
    > Your Microsoft 365 and Azure tenants must be in the same Microsoft Azure Active Directory tenancy.

 3. Make sure you have [Visual Studio](https://visualstudio.microsoft.com/vs/) installed on your development machine.
-(This tutorial was written with Visual Studio 2017.
-The steps in this guide may work with other versions, but that has not been tested.)

 > [!NOTE]
 > The screenshots and examples used in this lab are from an Microsoft 365 test tenant with sample email from test users.
 You can use your own Microsoft 365 tenant to perform the same steps.
 No data is written to Microsoft 365.
 A copy of email data is extracted from all users in an Microsoft 365 tenant and copied to an Azure Blob Storage account that you maintain control over who has access to the data within the Azure Blob Storage.